Privacy & Confidentiality

 evaluating and planning programs and services

-for teaching purposes
+teaching purposes

-for other purposes allowed or required by law
+other purposes allowed or required by law

 In addition to sharing information with anyone who needs it to provide healthcare, PHI is visible to other hospitals in Northeastern Ontario through our shared electronic health record (EHR).
 These organizations must also follow PHIPA to access or use PHI in the EHR.